-I’ve been living in Amsterdam for almost 4 years now.
-On this page I’ve listed my favorite (healthy) restaurants and great things that you can do in the city.
+I’ve lived in Amsterdam for 4 years and checked out many hotspots for you guys!
+On this page I’ve listed my favorite healthy and vegetarian friendly restaurants and addes a few nice things that you can do in the city.
 If you’re looking for hotspots in other cities in the Netherlands you can click here.
 If you like vegetarian burgers, you can check my top 10 of best veggie burgers in Amsterdam here.

-I’ve tried everything on this page myself, and I wasn’t sponsored for any of the posts.
+I’ve tried everything on this page myself, and I wasn’t paid for any of the posts.

 Originally from Rotterdam, but Bazar in an old church in Amsterdam is a great brother to the restaurant/hotel in Rotterdam.
 They serve exotic dishes and have many vegetarian options, like the delicious vegetarian platter to the left.
 The prices are very reasonable and the service is fast.
 But you might just want to come for the colorful interior.